 Step 7: Add the Sloppy Joe mixture to the pan.
 Bake at 375º F for 25 minutes until the crust is slightly puffy and the middle is bubbling slightly.

 As I mentioned, this recipe is great with either ground beef, ground pork, or ground turkey.
-The last two times, I made this sloppy joe pie with ground turkey just to make it more low-fat since Mr. Fearless Dining and I are trying to be a little healthier.
+The last two times, I made this sloppy joe pie with ground turkey just to make it lower-fat since Mr. Fearless Dining and I are trying to be a little healthier.

 I use a springform pan because it is easier to remove the casserole when the sides open up.

-You will know this is done baking when the meat mixture is bubbling and the potato crust begins to pull away from the pan slightly.
+You will know this is done baking when the meat mixture is bubbling, and the potato crust slightly pulls away from the pan.

 You can easily make this dairy-free by using dairy-free cream and cheese.